mangapress/mangapress/readme.txt

 (c) 2008-2014 Jessica C. Green

 Found a bug?
 Or did you find a bug and figure out a fix?
 Visit http://www.manga-press.com/ or email me at support@manga-press.com.
 Please include screenshots, WordPress version, a list of any other plugins you might have installed, or code (if you figured out a fix) and webserver configuration info; for example, Manga+Press was developed using a WAMP (Windows, Apache, MySQL, PHP) environment but works fine on the server my sites are hosted at, which is a LAMP environment.
 Be as detailed as possible.

 For updates, you can visit http://www.manga-press.com/

-Uses icons from the Fugue icon set found at http://p.yusukekamiyamane.com/

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.